-FORM 10-Q

-☑ QUARTERLY REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934

-For the quarterly period ended March 31, 2011

-OR

-□ TRANSITION REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934

-For the transition period from to

-(Commission File Number)

-EHEALTH, INC.

-(Exact name of registrant as specified in its charter)

-Delaware (State or other jurisdiction of incorporation or organization) 56-2357876 (I.R.S.
-Employer Identification No.)

-440 EAST MIDDLEFIELD ROAD MOUNTAIN VIEW, CALIFORNIA 94043 (Address of principal executive offices)

-(650) 584-2700 (Registrant's telephone number, including area code)

-Not Applicable

-(Former name, former address and former fiscal year, if changed since last report)

-Indicate by check mark whether the registrant (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months (or for such shorter period that the Registrant was required to file such reports), and (2) has been subject to such filing requirements for the past 90 days.
-YES \boxtimes NO \square

-Indicate by check mark whether the registrant has submitted electronically and posted on its corporate Web site, if any, every Interactive Data File required to be submitted and posted pursuant to Rule 405 of Regulations S-T (§232.405 of this chapter) during the preceding 12 months (or for such shorter period that the registrant was required to submit and post such files).
-YES \square NO \square

-Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer or a smaller reporting company.
-See definitions of "large accelerated filer," "accelerated filer" and "smaller reporting company" in Rule 12b-2 of the Exchange Act.
-(Check one):

-Large accelerated filer

-Accelerated filer

-Smaller reporting company \Box

-Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Exchange Act).
-YES 🗆 NO 🗵

-The number of shares of the registrant's common stock, par value \$0.001 per share, outstanding as of April 30, 2011 was 21,387,488 shares.
+FORM 10- Q ------------- ----- ---

+FORM 10-Q X QUARTERLY REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITI 1934 ES EXCHANGE ACT OF For the quarterly period ended June 30, 2011 OR TRANSITION REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES IES EXCHANGE ACT OF For the transition period from to 001-33071 (Commission File Number) EHEALTH, INC. (Exact name of registrant as specified in its charter) (State or other jurisdiction of (LR.S 2357876 S. Employer (fication No.) 440 EAST MIDDLEFIELD ROAD MOUNTAIN VIEW, CALIFORNIA 94043 (Address of principal executive offices) (650) 584-2700 (Registrant's telephone number, including area code) Not Applicable (Former name, former address and former fiscal year, if changed since last report) Indicate by check mark whether the registrant (1) has filed all reports required to be filed by Section 13 or 15(d) of the preceding 12 months (or for such shorter period that the Registrant was required to file such reports), and (2) have the past 90 days.
+YES \boxtimes NO \square 34 Indicate by check mark whether the registrant has submitted electronically and posted on its corporate Web site, if e submitted and posted pursuant to Rule 405 of Regulations S-T ($\S232.405$ of this chapter) during the preceding 12 n strant was required to submit and post such files).
+YES \boxtimes NO \square lefii Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated file nitions of "large accelerated filer," "accelerated filer" and "smaller reporting company" in Rule 12b-2 of the Exchang See Larg ge accelerated filer Accelerated filer × Non a-accelerated filer Smaller reporting company Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Exchange Act).
+YES □ NO ⊠ The number of shares of the registrant's common stock, par value \$0.001 per share, outstanding as of July 29, 201 1 was 21,406,832 shares.
-EHEALTH, INC. FORM 10-Q

-TABLE OF CONTENTS
+EHEALTH, INC. FORM 10-Q TABLE OF CONTENTS